-\\Humanities and Literature track students can enroll in all majors offered by the College of Arts and Sciences except for Computer Science, HCIS and Math majors.

-\\\Humanities and Literature track students must take one remedial Math course as prerequisite to joining Business Administration program.
+Humanities and Literature track students can enroll in all majors offered by the College of Arts and Sciences except for Computer Science, HCIS and Math majors.
+Humanities and Literature track students must take one remedial Math course as prerequisite to joining Business Administration program.

-779/M/2013.
+Lebanese Technical Baccalaureate.
+Students who hold a Technical Baccalaureate Certificate may pursue a degree in a major that corresponds to the technical degree area of specialization as stipulated by the Lebanese Ministry of Higher Education Decree # 779/M/2013.
 The student must complete the remedial courses specified in the table below.

-College Majors Course Category (# credits) Arts and Sciences Journalism - Media and Digital , Communication Education English Language Sociology (3 credits) Philosophy or Psychology (3 credits) Computer ScienceHealthcare Information Systems Mathematics (6 credits)Physics (3 credits) Business Administration All majors Mathematics (3 credits)Statistics (3 credits)Economics (3 credits) Engineering All majors Mathematics (6 credits)Physics (6 credits)Chemistry (3 credits)
+College Majors Course Category (# credits) Arts and Sciences Journalism - Media and Digital , Communication Education English Language Sociology (3 credits) Philosophy or Psychology (3 credits) Computer ScienceHealthcare Information Systems Mathematics (6 credits) Physics (3 credits) Chemistry (3 credits) Business Administration All majors Mathematics (3 credits) Statistics (3 credits) Economics (3 credits) Engineering All majors Mathematics (6 credits) Physics (6 credits) Chemistry (3 credits)